Before traveling to Brazil, read more about the current entry requirements.

 - Brigadeiro – soft chocolate truffle.

-- Caipirinha – cocktail of local rum (cachaça), lime, and sugar on the rocks.
+- Caipirinha – a cocktail of cachaça, lime, and sugar on the rocks.

 - Caldo de cana – juice extracted of sugar cane.